|

 The definition of 'failed classifications' in CytoSpec is different.
 CytoSpec defines spectra as unclassified if an individual

 spectrum failed one of the three criteria.
-For this reasons, the classification statistics may depend on the program used for analysis.
+For these reasons, the classification statistics obtained by different settings may vary.

 A. Compilation of data sets for teaching and internal validation